from typing import Optional, NamedTuple

 # check that connection has not been initialized in a different task

-while self._ssh_connection is None:
+while self._connection_state is None:

-self._ssh_connection = await self._establish_connection()
+connection = await self._establish_connection()

-max_session = await probe_max_session(self._ssh_connection)
+max_session = await probe_max_session(connection)

-assert self._session_bound is not None
+assert self._connection_state is not None

 async with bound: